Azure/azure-webpubsub/docs/concepts/performance.md

 In all use cases, the default message size is 2,048 bytes, and the message send interval is 1 second.

 ### Send to groups through Web PubSub subprotocol
-The service supports a specific subprotocol called json.webpubsub.azure.v1 which empowers the clients to do publish/subscribe directly instead of a round trip to the upstream server.
-This scenario is quite efficient as no server is involved and all traffic goes through websocket.
+The service supports a specific subprotocol called `json.webpubsub.azure.v1` which empowers the clients to do publish/subscribe directly instead of a round trip to the upstream server.
+This scenario is quite efficient as no server is involved and all traffic goes through the client-service WebSocket connection.

 <img src="../images/wps-group.png" alt="wps-group" style="zoom:60%;" />